sara-nl/griddocs/source/Pages/Practices/topos/topos_example.rst

 This example requires a ToPoS library implementing a subset of ToPoS' features.
 It is written in bash script and requires curl and awk to be present.
 It has been tested on Scientific Linux 5.0 and Ubuntu 9.10.
 You can find the documentation (including download location) on this library at the :ref:`ToPoS library <topos-bash-client>` for BASH page.

-The ToPoS service offers the possibility to upload a textfile of which each line will be made a token.
+The ToPoS service offers the possibility to upload a text file of which each line will be made a token.
 We will use this functionality to make a single token of each line in our file with parameters.
 This way, each token represents a task that needs to be executed on the grid.

 ===================
 Running the example